-Huntsville natives, James W. and Lucille Johnston, founders of Johnston Concrete Products Company, purchased the current park acreage as a refuge for their family.
-Wanting to share the family’s love for the great outdoors, the Johnston Family bestowed the property to the Madison County Commission in 1978.
+Huntsville natives, James W. and Lucile Johnston, founders of Johnston Concrete Products Company, purchased the current park acreage as a refuge for their family.
+Wanting to share the family’s love for the great outdoors, Mr. Johnston, a former TVA civil engineer, dammed and stocked the lake with fish and opened a field for local baseball games.
+The Johnston Family bestowed the property to the Madison County Commission in 1978.
 Sharon Johnston Park located in the New Market community, opened to the public on June 6, 1981.

 Located just 20 minutes from downtown Huntsville, Sharon Johnston Park is a 250 acre retreat nestled in the rolling hills of northeast Madison County.
 With its stone and cedar fencing, the forested park reflects the early settlement look of New Market, the pioneering community of Alabama.

 Originally slated to be a model of a working pioneer farm, the property was eventually developed as an outdoor, recreational park boasting many amenities.
 Operating under the auspices of the Madison County Commission, the park promotes outdoor activities for all citizens in a clean and family-friendly environment.
 Whether you are looking for a place to exercise, relax in the outdoors, host a family reunion or birthday party, enjoy nature, take in an event, or compete in a sports activity, Sharon Johnston Park is the place for you.